HenryXi/mac_notes_export_tool/README.md

 # mac_notes_export_tool
 This is a tool helps me to export mac notes to md file.

-1. Create new AppleScript file named ``.
+1. Create new AppleScript file named `export_notes.scpt`.
 The code is as follows, I use javascript ;)
 ```javascript
 // set things up
 var app = Application.currentApplication();